ProPublica: Awards

-Also in 2019, ProPublica reporter Hannah Dreier was awarded the Pulitzer Prize for Feature Writing for her series that followed immigrants on Long Island whose lives were shattered by a botched crackdown on MS-13.
+Also in 2019, ProPublica reporter Hannah Dreier was awarded the Pulitzer Prize for Feature Writing; this was for her series that followed immigrants on Long Island whose lives were shattered by a botched crackdown on MS-13.

 In May 2020, ProPublica won the Pulitzer Prize for Public Service for illuminating public safety gaps in Alaska.

-In that same year, ProPublica also won the Pulitzer Prize for National Reporting for coverage of the United States Navy and the collisions of the USS Fitzgerald and USS John S. McCain (DDG-56) with civilian vessels in separate incidents in the western Pacific.
+In that same year, ProPublica also won the Pulitzer Prize for National Reporting; this prize was for coverage of the United States Navy, in particular the collisions of the USS Fitzgerald and USS John S. McCain (DDG-56) with civilian vessels in separate incidents in the western Pacific Ocean.
 The stories were written by T. Christian Miller, Megan Rose and Robert Faturechi.

+In 2021 and 2022, ProPublica journalists Lisa Song and Mark Olalde won SEAL Awards for consistent excellence in environmental reporting.

+In May 2024, ProPublica won the Pulitzer Prize for Public Service, for reporting on the billionaires who were giving gifts to the US Supreme Court's justices and paying their travel expenses.
+The stories were written by Joshua Kaplan, Justin Elliott, Brett Murphy, Alex Mierjeski and Kirsten Berg.

+In July 2024, Mary Hudetz was presented with the Richard LaCourse Award for Investigative Journalism by the Indigenous Journalists Association for her work on ProPublica’s "The Repatriation Project."
+Her reporting, which focused on the complexities and obstacles in repatriating Native American remains and sacred objects from museums and universities, "had rippling effects at the institutional level down to Indigenous communities and peoples".

 Notable reporting and projects

 "An Unbelievable Story of Rape"

 T. Christian Miller of ProPublica and Ken Armstrong of The Marshall Project collaborated on this piece about the process that discovered a serial rapist in Colorado and Washington state.
 The piece won a 2016 Pulitzer Prize for Explanatory Reporting.
 This piece was adapted into the 2019 Netflix series Unbelievable.